 I hail from Minnesota, where I graduated from the University of Minnesota: Twin Cities (Go Gophers!) in 2015 with a Bachelor of Biomedical Engineering: Neural Engineering (magna cum laude).

-From Minesota, I went out to sunny Santa Barbara to get my Ph.D. in Dynamical Neuroscience working with Greg Ashby and Miguel Eckstein studying the neural systems behind human category learning and vision.
+From Minnesota, I went out to sunny Santa Barbara to get my Ph.D. in Dynamical Neuroscience working with Greg Ashby and Miguel Eckstein studying the neural systems behind human category learning and vision.

-I am currently a postdoc in the Laboratory for Cognitive and Perceptual Learning at Brown University, where I research how category learning, visual attention, and perceptual learning interact to create robust, generalizable visual learning.
-Check out my Research page for more information!
+This is my webpage from when I was a postdoc the Laboratory for Cognitive and Perceptual Learning at Brown University, where I researched how category learning, visual attention, and perceptual learning interact to create robust, generalizable visual learning.
+After Brown, I started my lab at Florida Atlantic University as an Assistant Professor of Biomedical Engineering/I-SENSE Faculty Fellow.
+For more recent work, check out my lab webpage at Florida Atlantic University (DYCON Lab)

 In my spare time, I enjoy reading, hiking, skiing, surfing, tennis, and general exploring.
 For more information on my background, check out my CV or LinkedIn.
 To see what research I have been doing, check out my research or publications pages!